HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Experiments

 \subsubsection{Implementation Details}

-We introduce the random addition of complex noise from the first four noises during network training to improve the network's adaptability and resilience.
-HSDM utilizes the Adam optimizer to minimize the mean squared error, following a training strategy similar to that outlined in \cite{wei20203}, with minor modifications in the learning rate schedule.
+To align with the training configurations of mainstream approaches, for the training on Gaussian noise, we employed a mixture of Gaussian noises at varying levels.
+For complex noise, we introduced a random overlay of the first four types of noises, thereby enhancing the network's adaptability and recovery capabilities.
+Additionally, HSDM utilizes the Adam\cite{adam} optimizer to minimize the mean squared error, following a training strategy similar to that outlined in \cite{wei20203}, with minor modifications in the learning rate schedule.
 Specifically, the learning rate undergoes three stages: initially set to 3e-4, it is then reduced by a factor of 5 after every 20 epochs.
 Training is performed with a batch size of 8 on an RTX3090 for 100 epochs.